 How to recover from a cyclone

 Even with all the preparation that goes into reducing risk and predicting storm paths, cyclones can be incredibly destructive.
 Individuals, communities, and entire regions can be impacted by tropical storms.
-The high winds and flooding can damage and destroy property and road, while livelihoods can be ruined.
+The high winds and flooding can damage and destroy property and roads, while livelihoods can be ruined.

 However, people and communities are often resilient.
 With the right support, they can rebuild their lives and support each other.
 As this course on community preparedness, recovery, and resilience explores, fostering positive developments is crucial.
 It also looks at disaster management and sustainable development.

 Accountability is another essential part of disaster management.
 On a local and global scale, it’s essential for reducing the effects of events such as cyclones.
-Our course looks at the tools used in accountability and how they’re applied at different stages of recovery.

 As for cyclones in India, work is already underway to pick up the pieces of Cyclone Amphan and Cyclone Nisarga.
 Police and disaster relief teams were on the scene to remove debris and repair communication lines.
 People also started to leave shelters and return to their homes in the days after the storm.